-Favorite stumbling block is the word Dutch.
-This is not “Danish”, it is “Dutch” (or “Dutch” in a new way?).
-Danish - Danish.
-There are 2 cool expressions with the word Dutch.
-To go Dutch is a “split restaurant bill” when everyone pays for themselves.
-Dutch courage - either "alcohol drunk for courage", or the very state of courage after drinking.
+Favorite stumbling block is the word Dutch...
+It's not “Danish”, it's “Dutch” (or is it “Dutch” in a new way?).
+“Danish” - Danish.
+There are 2 cool expressions with Dutch.
+To go Dutch is a "split restaurant bill" where everyone pays for themselves.
+Dutch courage is either "alcohol drunk for courage" or the very state of courage after drinking.

 About American English.
-There is a wonderful name for alcoholic T-shirts - Wife beater.
+There is a wonderful name for alcoholic T-shirts - Wife beater...
 Literally - "beating his wife."
-I feel that soon radical movements will get to this and the word will be outlawed.
-In England, a vest is vest, and in America, vest is a vest.
-While in England the vest is waistcoat.
+I feel that soon radical movements will reach him, and the word will be outlawed.
+In England a T-shirt is vest, and in America vest is a vest.
+While in England a vest is a waistcoat.

 Even the British often create and use abbreviated diminutive words, such as wellies - as an abbreviation for Wellington boots, brolly - for umbrella.
 But especially in this sin in Australia.
 They have avo instead of avocados, and Barbie in the sense of Barbecue.
 Against this background, veggies instead of vegetables - generally spit.
 By the way, "just spit" in English is a piece of cake, easy-peasy lemon squeezy, duck soup and about a thousand other options, but these are some kind of edible.

-I remembered more about idioms.
-Our “Indian summer” in English poetically sounds like Indian Summer.
+I also remembered idioms.
+Our "Indian summer" in English sounds poetically like Indian Summer.

 The eternal mistake of many is the innumerable nouns.
 If everything is clear with water or flour, then what about money, news, and toast?
 No way.
 Remember that they are always grammatical in the singular.
-Money / news is, not are.
+Money / news is, not are...
 Why is that?
-Type money can be counted, especially strangers.
-The fact is that the concept of the countable implies the possibility of counting an object by itself (pieces).
-Money is considered pounds, euros, tugriks, but not "money."
-Like water - liters.
-Therefore uncountable.
+The type of money can be counted, especially other people's.
+The fact is that the concept of a countable implies the ability to count an object as itself (in pieces).
+Money is considered pounds, euros, tugriks, but not "money".
+As well as water - liters.
+Therefore, it is uncountable.

 And what to consider news and tips?
 News, advice, furniture, toast and others like them (apparently, this uncountability was inherited from bread) are considered pieces, that is a piece of.
 In Russian, a “piece of advice / news” sounds wild, but what to do.